-Regarding the monthly subscription plans, the Starter plan, at $19 per month, is ideal for casual streamers or those just getting into broadcasting.
-The Premium plan, at $125 per month, adds video API and monetization options.
+Regarding the monthly subscription plans, the Starter plan, at $39 per month, is ideal for casual streamers or those just getting into broadcasting.
+The Scale plan, starting at $188 per month, adds video API and monetization options.
 These tools are ideal for professional broadcasters, along with the option to use chapter markers for VODs.
 Lastly, the Enterprise plan provides more bandwidth and is customizable, all at competitive prices.

 IBM Cloud Video (formerly UStream)

 IBM Cloud Video is a result of IBM’s acquisition of UStream in 2016.
 This marked the merger of the two businesses.
 Today, IBM Cloud Video provides a video live streaming service, alongside other cloud computing services.

 IBM Cloud Video’s core product is Streaming Manager.
 This streaming platform is managed via a standard dashboard.
 The platform also provides analytics and delivers content to any device via an internal CDN.